rirefat/mongoose-store/README.md

 # Mongoose Store

-Mongoose Store is a Node.js application that provides a simple store management system.
+Mongoose Store is a Node.js application built with Express.js that provides a simple store management system.
 This project uses MongoDB for database operations and Mongoose as the ODM (Object Data Modeling) library to interact with MongoDB.
-The application allows users to manage products, customers, and orders.
+The application is written in TypeScript and allows users to manage products, and orders.

 ## Table of Contents